Jon Berti Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.52 team ERA ranks 22nd across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.53).

-- Tigers pitchers combine to give up 124 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Tigers pitchers combine to allow 125 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- The Tigers are sending Olson (1-4) to the mound to make his eighth start of the season.
-He is 1-4 with a 4.53 ERA and 45 strikeouts in 43 2/3 innings pitched.

-- The right-hander last appeared on Friday against the San Diego Padres, when he threw five innings, allowing five earned runs while giving up seven hits.
+- Brieske will start for the Tigers, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.